omaralsanea/Project-4-frontend/README.md

 ## 4) Styling
 I decided to use conventional CSS for the majority of the styling but also employed Bulma too.
 Due to the nature of the app I wanted a very deliberate and strong design and colour scheme.
 I eventually decided on heavy text with a black, grey and yellow colour scheme.
-I decided to create a logo (see screenshot below) and I feel this captures the style of IntelliHench.
+I decided to create a logo (see screenshot below) and I feel this captures the style of 'intelliHench'.

 <img width="317" alt="Screenshot 2022-04-25 at 15 06 16" src="https://user-images.githubusercontent.com/98101603/168933131-eadbc00d-9192-468c-b218-a9625d501176.png">